meanmachin3/chirp-simulator/readme.md

 ## Console Output

 Below are some of the output from console terminal.
 The client terminal sends are request to server.
-This
+Client sends a request to object in json format.
+Server then intercepts this request and sends appropiate actions to client

 ### Register Account (Client)

 ![Register](./docs/register.png)